mohsseha/md-to-blog/README.md

 - `out/` is where your blog lives

-one day they will be search for now we are keeping it simple.
+One day they will be search for now we are keeping it simple.